Skip to main content

 Lavender is probably my most used essential oil because it has so many amazing uses.
 Many of my favorite uses for lavender are especially great during postpartum and breastfeeding.
 Most especially, lavender helps promote a good night’s sleep and relaxation.
 A common cause for the reduction of milk supply is stress because it inhibits the release of the hormones that promote milk production.

 Simply roll some lavender on your wrists at bedtime or whenever you’re feeling anxiety or stress and take some deep breaths.
 You can also diffuse it at bedtime to help you, and baby, sleep well.
 If diffusing in a room with a newborn start slow with just one drop.
-Again, this is why I love Young Living so much—because I trust the sources of their essential oils and know that there aren’t any harmful fillers in there.
-Read more about their Seed to Seal process here.

 5. Peace and Calming

 Peace and Calming is a really special essential oil blend that will aid in stress relief as well.
 It’s super potent, so just a couple of drops in your diffuser will feel your living room with the best calm vibes ever.
 Even just opening the bottle helps me feel more at peace—clearly they named this one well!
-It also now comes in the starter kit from Young Living which is so awesome!

 6. Stress Away